Sections of this article:

 More examples of watches with artist collaborations on my blog post here.

 Which brings me to our UnconstrainedTime watches.
-They are, arguably, the first watches based on what can be called conceptual art jewelry (rather than being based on existing watch design principles with some influence from that area).
+They are, arguably, the first watches based on what can be called conceptual art jewellery (rather than being based on existing watch design principles with some influence from that area).

 Don’t miss our launch!